-- 1. Pass the reading and writing portions of the statewide assessment; or a state-approved alternative; - 2.
-Complete a High School and Beyond Plan: Within the first year of high school enrollment, each student will develop a plan for satisfying the state and district's high school graduation requirements and for their first year after high school completion.
+- 1. Complete a High School and Beyond Plan: Within the first year of high school enrollment, each student will develop a plan for satisfying the state and district's high school graduation requirements and for their first year after high school completion.
 The plan should be developed in collaboration with the student, parent and district staff.
 The plan should include how the student will satisfy the district's academic credit requirements, preparation for successfully completing the statewide assessment, a description of the student's culminating project and the student's goals for the year following graduation.
-Each student plan should be reviewed annually at the beginning of the school year to assess student progress, to adjust the plan, and to advise the student on steps necessary for successful completion of the plan; - 3.
-Complete a Culminating Project: During the course of their high school career each student will complete a culminating project.
+Each student plan should be reviewed annually at the beginning of the school year to assess student progress, to adjust the plan, and to advise the student on steps necessary for successful completion of the plan; - 2.
+Complete a Culminating Project: During the course of their high school career, each student will complete a culminating project.
 The project will demonstrate the student's ability to think analytically, logically and creatively and to integrate experience and knowledge to form reasoned judgments and solve problems.
-The project will also have a connection to the world of work in that it will demonstrate

-- that the student understands the importance of work and how performance, effort, and decisions directly affect future career and educational opportunities; - 4.
-Complete math requirements: one end-of-course assessment (either Algebra 1 or Geometry or their integrated math equivalents) or state-approved alternative.
-Studente in the classes of 2015 and beyond must pass two end of course assessments (Algebra I and Geometry or their integrated math equivalents) or state-approve alternative - 5.
-Complete science requirements: Students in the class of 2015 and beyond must pass the biology end-of-course assessment or a state-approved alternative. - B. Students, in the Class of 2013 and beyond, must complete mathematics courses in one of the following progressive sequences. - a.
-Algebra I, Geometry, and Algebra II; or - b.
-Integrated Mathematics I, Integrated Mathematics II, and Integrated Mathematics III; or - c.
+The project will also have a connection to the world of work in that it will demonstrate that the student understands the importance of work and how performance, effort, and decisions directly affect future career and educational opportunities; - 3.
+Complete math requirements: Students in the classes of 2013 and 2014 must pass one end of course assessment (either Algebra 1 or Geometry or their integrated math equivalents) or state-approved alternative.
+Students in the classes of 2015, 2016, 2017 and 2018 beyond must pass-two one end of course assessments (Algebra I or Geometry or an integrated math equivalent; or, beginning spring 2015, New Algebra/Integrated Math 1 EOC Exit Exam or New Geometry/Integrated Math 2 EOC Exit Exam or New 11th Grade Smarter Balanced Comprehensive Math Test; their integrated math equivalent) or a state-approved alternative.
+Students in the class of 2019 and beyond must pass the 11th Grade Smarter Balanced Comprehensive Math Test; and - 4.
+Complete science requirements: Students in the classes of 2015, 2016, 2017 and 2018 and beyond must pass the biology end-of-course assessment or a state-approved alternative. - A. Students in the class of 2013 and beyond must complete mathematics courses in one of the following progressive sequences. - 1.
+Algebra I, Geometry, and Algebra II; - 2.
+Integrated Mathematics I, Integrated Mathematics II, and Integrated Mathematics III; or - 3.
 Any combination of (a) and (b) in progressive sequence.

-In lieu of a third credit of mathematics students may choose an alternative mathematics course, if the parent/guardian agrees that the third credit mathematics elective is supportive of the student's education and career goals.
+In lieu of a third credit of mathematics, students may choose an alternative mathematics course, if the parent/guardian agrees that the third credit mathematics elective is supportive of the student's education and career goals.
 Before approval of the elective third mathematics credit a meeting will be held with the student, the parent/guardian and the school staff to discuss the student's High School and Beyond Plan and the mathematics requirements for post-secondary and career choices.